lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // with a `defer`
 func (cc *UserController) Close(ctx context.Context)

-// PublishReceiveHelloOperation will publish a hello world message on the "hello"
+// PublishSayHelloMessageOnHelloChannel will publish a hello world message on the "hello"
-// channel as specified in the "ReceiveHello" operation. func (cc *UserController) PublishReceiveHelloOperation(ctx context.Context, msg SayHelloMessage) error
+// channel as specified in the "ReceiveHello" operation. func (cc *UserController) PublishSayHelloMessageOnHelloChannel(ctx context.Context, msg SayHelloMessage) error
 ```

 And here is an example of the user that could be written to use this generated